kbakande/traveldeft/README.md

 This project uses desination city and departure date to extract weather information/ forecast from [GeonNames](http://www.geonames.org/export/web-services.html), [weatherbit](https://www.weatherbit.io/api), [Pixabay](https://pixabay.com/api/docs/) APIs to dynamically update the UI and show latest weather information.

 # Brief about important files in your project (Project structure)
-The project is structured as shown below:
+The project is structure is as shown below and generated with `tree` command.
+Read more [here](https://superuser.com/questions/359723/mac-os-x-equivalent-of-the-ubuntu-tree-command)

 ```bash

 ├── README.md